In some circles, the French language is considered a frivolous pursuit.

 And One More Thing…

-To get started learning French with fun, addicting and authentic material, then you’ve got to try FluentU.
+To get started learning French with fun, addicting and authentic material, you’ve got to try FluentU.

 FluentU lets you learn French from real-world content like music videos, commercials, news broadcasts, cartoons and inspiring talks.
 Since this video content is stuff that native French speakers actually watch on the regular, you’ll get the opportunity to learn real French—the way it’s spoken in modern life.